jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

   ![CellLists](https://upload.wikimedia.org/wikipedia/en/6/62/CellLists.png)

 ​	A simple example can be seen in the images above: We want to compute the contributions to the particle the arrays radiate from, but only a limited number of particles can contribute a non-zero value in the first place.
-By overlaying a grid with width equals to the *range* of the kernel (officially known as support among the mathematicians), it is possible to simply go through the particles that within the green and red boxes, skipping the rest.
+By overlaying a grid with width equals to the diameter of the [support](https://en.wikipedia.org/wiki/Support_(mathematics)) of the kernel, $2h$, it is possible to simply go through the particles that within the green and red boxes, skipping the rest.

 ​	The way most people would approach implementing this overlay structure is through a *explicit* data structure, such as a [real linked list](https://en.wikipedia.org/wiki/Linked_list), and using pointers to reference the particles that are in each box.
 For **Python only or Python first users**, think of pointers as a reference to another object, only a bit *more raw* as it is managed entirely by the developer.
 A potential implementation using pointers would be as follows: